 Jungles — Papua New Guinea, South America

-Offshore — Platforms in Canada, North Sea, Russia
+Offshore — Platforms in Canada, the North Sea, Russia

 Mountains —Central and South America, Kurdistan

 Innovations within the drilling and exploration disciplines have brought these remote locations from the frontier closer to the mainstream.
 Previously, resources in remote environments were largely inaccessible, even if their presence could be accurately determined.
 Early mobile drilling platforms paved the way to exploration in harsh environments.
 These operations were often inefficient.
-Risk involved in undertaking a remote exploration or drilling project were dramatically increased when compared to typical projects.
+The risk involved in undertaking a remote exploration or drilling project was dramatically increased when compared to typical projects.

-The earliest remote location operations sometimes saw entire projects abandoned for near total loss.
-When disaster was warded off, early projects such as these were costly and inefficient, supplying fuel to continue operations could single-handedly create net loss for a project.
+The earliest remote location operations sometimes saw entire projects abandoned for a near-total loss.
+When the disaster was warded off, early projects such as these were costly and inefficient, supplying fuel to continue operations could single-handedly create a net loss for a project.
 Subsequent decades resolved many of these issues.